 1) Personal Assistance Services – any assistance provided by a person that helps the program participant to accomplish their activities of daily living such as bathing, dressing, eating and personal hygiene.

-2) Products and Services that Increase Independence – these are goods and services that contribute towards decreasing the program participant’s reliance on other persons such as remote controls for operating lighting or household appliances as well as technology-enabled services such as personal emergency response and remote monitoring.
+2) Products and Services that Increase Independence – these are goods and services that contribute towards decreasing the program participant’s reliance on other persons, such as remote controls for operating lighting or household appliances, as well as technology-enabled services, such as personal emergency response and remote monitoring.
 Items to improve the health of the eligible individual, such as nutritional supplements and medications not covered by Medicaid may also be purchased via the monthly allowance allotted by this program.

-Applicants can live anyway within the state.
+Applicants can live anywhere within the state.
 Interested families should contact the Independence Choices program directly for more information and to apply.
 At the time of writing the Arkansas Independent Choice website was still under construction.
-However, they can be reached by calling at 501-320-6581 or via their toll free line at 888-682-0044.
+However, they can be reached by calling at 501-320-6581.